 - Confirm your updated Purchase Orders with the Benevity Finance team

-You can now manage which budgets can be displayed to your people and how these budgets are named.
+You can manage which user budgets are displayed to your people and how these user budgets are named.
+For example, you can customize your employees' Matching budget to display your internal matching rewards program name on their dashboard.

-If you manage your budgets this way, please ensure you complete any changes for your new budgets in December, ahead of the budgets going live on January 1 (if your budget is for a calendar year).
+If you manage your budgets this way, please complete new budget changes in December, ahead of the budgets going LIVE on Jan.
+1 (if you have a calendar year budget).

 3. Update your payroll schedules (if you have payroll enabled)

 Payroll schedules help us determine when to open and close payroll periods, when your employees are getting paid and when your payroll team needs the associated deduction files for processing.
-Rolling over into a new year sometimes changes the dates for processing and, to guarantee this process remains seamless and uninterrupted for your people and your payroll teams, we must be sure to have the next year of payroll schedules loaded to the site 60 days prior to your new year.
+Rolling over into a new year sometimes changes the dates for processing and, to guarantee this process remains seamless and uninterrupted for your people and your payroll teams, we must load the next year of payroll schedules into the system 60 days prior to the end of the last pay period of the current year.

-If you have payroll enabled, please complete and submit your updated payroll schedules to email@example.com 60 days before the end of your year (or prior to the last period end for your current payroll schedule, whichever is earlier).
+- To complete and submit your updated payroll schedules, please submit a support request through the B-Hive.at least 60 days before the end of your year (or prior to the last period end for your current payroll schedule, whichever is earlier).

 See here for step-by-step instructions on How to Update Your Payroll Schedules and to access an easy-to-use template.